mage-ai/mage-ai/docs/core/abstractions.md

 #### Event

-An event type trigger will instruct the pipeline to run whenever a specific event occurs.
+An event-type trigger will instruct the pipeline to run whenever a specific event occurs.

 For example, you can have a pipeline start running when a database query is finished executing or when a new object is created in Amazon S3 or Google Storage.